 A forest officer authorised by the CEO may enter upon the land held or occupied by virtue of a permit, licence, agreement, or forest lease under this Act for the purpose of making inspections, carrying out sylvicultural operations, or other forest work, and preventing or suppressing fires.

-[Section 120 amended by No. 28 of 2006 s.
+[Section 120 amended: No. 28 of 2006 s.
 209.]

 121. Entry powers in relation to occupied land